majordomo/majordomo/README.md

 # Majordomo

-Majordomo is an EMF/Xtext project for a home automation DSL and a Xpand based simulation tool.
+Majordomo is an EMF/Xtext project for a home automation system DSL and a Xpand based simulation tool.

 ## Prerequisites